 There’s a case to be made for each of these cars and categories, but the largest number of enthusiasts argue it was the late ’80s and early ’90s (Ferrari F40, Porsche 959, Jaguar XJ220, McLaren F1, etc.) that saw the birth of the modern-day supercar.
-Defined loosely as a purpose-built performance machine with lofty benchmarks in acceleration, grip, top speed, and price, a supercar is the product of aspiration and ambition.
+Defined loosely as a purpose-built performance machine with lofty benchmarks in acceleration, grip, top speed, and price, a

 Thirty years later, supercars are no longer the pinnacle of four-wheeled performance.
 Hundreds of thousands of dollars will buy you a stupendously fast car, but not the ultimate in automotive engineering.
 “Hypercars” and “megacars” are the new elites, represented by vehicles like the Koenigsegg Regera, Bugatti Chiron, and Pagani Huayra.
 These cars would completely embarrass the supercars of decades past — and they keep getting more ludicrous.
 Case in point: Hennessey’s new Venom F5.